odys-z/shader-demo/README.md

 * Data access tasks are queued by Grid#update();

-* When tile is case of GeoJSON, task will create new Feature, which in turn will load geojson data;
+* When tile is case of GeoJSON, tasks will create new Features, which in turn will load geojson data;

-* When geojson data loaded, it post message to another worker, feature/worker.js, which will covert geojson (mainly polygons) into webgl compitable data, in method feature/worker.js#processGeoJSON();
+* When geojson data loaded, it post message to another worker, feature/worker.js, which will convert geojson (mainly polygons) into webgl compitable data, in method feature/worker.js#processGeoJSON();

 * The final model will be rendered by Feature#onload() in a cascading way, for